fengxia41103/myblog/content/thoughts/silence.md

 life, and I get mine.

 I know everybody is looking for something.
-The most recent thought I have is that people are looking for an image of themselves, someone that she wants to be.
-It isn't just a face value image, but a general description of life and how she walks through that life.
+The most recent thought I have is that people are looking for an image of themselves, someone that they want to be, living the life they want to have.
 I can't say she is searching for the meaning of life.
 Life can be quite __meaningless__.
 After all it's a subjective judgement &mdash; yours vs. mine.
 Your life might be wonderfully exciting, to you, but quite